 - If the application is listed in your iTunes Applications as well, you’ll want to remove it from there – or else it will re-install the next time you sync.
 Alternately you can keep the app in your iTunes Applications, and set iTunes not to sync all applications, just the ones you want to keep.
 See the Applications tab of your device the next time it’s connected in iTunes for syncing options.

-- You cannot delete certain apps – generally the ones that come pre-loaded on your iPhone, iPod Touch or iPad – such as Stocks, Maps, Safari etc. You can use this tutorial to “move” them to another screen (perhaps the ‘last’ one) so that you don’t have to see them and/or make room for the Apps you use more frequently.
+- You cannot delete certain apps – typically the ones that come pre-loaded on your iPhone, iPod Touch or iPad – such as Stocks, Weather, Safari etc. You can use this tutorial to “move” them to another screen (perhaps the ‘last’ one) so that you don’t have to see them and/or make room for the Apps you use more frequently.

 - If you don’t see an X mark at all, on any of your Apps – you’ll need to enable an existing Restriction before you can uninstall Apps.
 Start out by tapping the Settings button from your Home screen.